callmiy/mix_test_interactive/README.md

 Use the `q` command, or press `Ctrl-D` to exit the program.

+Use the `c` command to turn clearing console on or off before each run.

 ## Passing Arguments To Tasks

 Any command line arguments passed to the `mix test.interactive` task will be passed